Deciphering Baryonic Feedback from ACT tSZ Galaxy Clusters: Method

 In this study, we vary the actual profile shapes of clusters using the DMB halo model.
 It is important to recognize that the computed $Y_{\rm{500c}}$ is not a direct observable.
 Furthermore, we expect the filter response to vary with the new shapes and profiles of the clusters.
 A crucial step in our method is therefore emulating the matched filter process itself as a function of DMB model parameters, using a filter mismatch function $Q$ described below.

-In previous studies \cite{Hilton_2021, Hasselfield2013}, the filter mismatch function has been the ratio of the fixed filter measurement (with $\theta_{\rm{500c}} = 2.4'$) of the Compton Y parameter integrated along the line of sight, $y_{\rm{fixed}}$, to the Compton Y parameter of a cluster of potentially different angular size that was passed through the filter, $y_{\rm{true}}$.
+In previous studies \cite{Hilton_2021, Hasselfield2013}, the filter mismatch function has been the ratio of the fixed filter measurement (with $\theta_{\rm{500c}} = 2.4'$) of the central Compton Y parameter integrated along the line of sight, $y_{\rm{fixed}}$ (\verb|fixed_y_c| in the catalog), to the central Compton Y parameter of a cluster of potentially different angular size that was passed through the filter, $y_{\rm{true}}$ (\verb|y_c| in the catalog).
 We choose instead to recast the filter mismatch function as

 where $\theta_{\rm{500c}}$ refers to the angular size of the cluster, and $N_i$ refers to a noise tile.
-We constructed mock catalogs of galaxy clusters for a Latin Hypercube \cite{latinHyperCube} of DMB parameters in 10 dimensional space, and passed the catalogs through a modified version of the \textsc{Nemo} cluster detection package \cite{Hilton_2021}.
-We first painted the true signals of the clusters according to the DMB model in 2D, added the true CMB signal and noise, convolved with the ACT beam and fit template matched filters assuming the Universal Pressure Profile \cite{Arnaud_2010}.
+We constructed mock catalogs of galaxy clusters by drawing from the WebSky \cite{2020JCAP...10..012S} halo catalogs for a Latin Hypercube \cite{latinHyperCube} of DMB parameters in 10 dimensional space, and passed the catalogs through a modified version of the \textsc{Nemo} cluster detection package \cite{Hilton_2021}.
+We first painted the true signals of the clusters according to the DMB model in 2D, added the true CMB signal and inverse variance noise from \cite{Naess:2020wgi}, convolved with the ACT beam and fit template matched filters assuming the Universal Pressure Profile \cite{Arnaud_2010}.
+We also added the $1/f$ noise of the instrument to both the 90 $\rm{GHz}$ and 150 $\rm{GHz}$ maps as detailed in the appendix of \cite{2024ApJ...966..138M}.
 Finally, we characterized the filter mismatch by measuring a reported $Q(\theta, N_i)$, where $\theta$ refers to the angular size of the observed cluster, and $N_i$ refers to a noise tile.
 We then averaged $Q$ over area-weighted noise tiles,

 to retrieve a noise-weighted angular filter response function $Q(\theta)$ for a given set of DMB parameters.
 We then trained a chaos polynomial emulator to interpolate $Q(\theta)$ between points on the Latin Hypercube using the \textsc{Chaospy} \cite{chaospy} python package.